|

 spine in striped bass, whereas it is about two-thirds the length

-White bass are active early spring spawners.
+of the third spine in white bass.
+Life History White bass are active early spring spawners.
 Schools of males migrate

 upstream to spawning areas as much as a month before females.
 There